We usually describe twins according to:

 Triplets (1 in 5000 births) and quadruplets (less than 1 in 100 000 births) can develop as a result of combinations of fraternal and identical twinning.
-There are no reliable figures for quintuplets (five) and sextuplets (six).
+There are no reliable figures for quintuplets (5 babies) and sextuplets (6 babies).

 More about twins

 In Australia, twins happen in 1 in every 80 births.
 This means that 1 in 40 Australians is a twin.